-Though his professors have been very supportive, Shafique said he has struggled to manage the shift, Shafique said.
+Though his professors have been very supportive, Shafique has struggled to manage the shift.

 “My body doesn’t let me concentrate, so I can’t do a lot of work.
 And, as you can imagine, I can’t socialize with my family,” he said.
 “I’m sleeping when they’re awake, and I’m awake when they’re about to go to bed.
 That’s the worst part.”

-Spotty internet and a deteriorating health crisis in Pakistan is compounding the stress, Shafique said.
+Spotty internet and a deteriorating health crisis in Pakistan is compounding the stress.